8 Financial statements: A second look

 ---|---|

-A wrinkle here is that there is small number of cases where we are missing the total (che
+The wrinkle here can be seen in the output below.
+There are a few cases where we are missing the total (che

 ), but we have values for one of its components (ivst